Skew polygon: Skew polygons in three dimensions

 Examples are shown on the uniform square and pentagon antiprisms.
 The star antiprisms also generate regular skew polygons with different connection order of the top and bottom polygons.
 The filled top and bottom polygons are drawn for structural clarity, and are not part of the skew polygons.

-A regular compound skew 2n-gon can be similarly constructed by adding a second skew polygon by a rotation.
-These share the same vertices as the prismatic compound of antiprisms.

 Petrie polygons are regular skew polygons defined within regular polyhedra and polytopes.
 For example, the five Platonic solids have 4-, 6-, and 10-sided regular skew polygons, as seen in these orthogonal projections with red edges around their respective projective envelopes.
 The tetrahedron and the octahedron include all the vertices in their respective zig-zag skew polygons, and can be seen as a digonal antiprism and a triangular antiprism respectively.

 Regular skew polygon as vertex figure of regular skew polyhedron

 A regular skew polyhedron has regular polygon faces, and a regular skew polygon vertex figure.

 Three infinite regular skew polyhedra are space-filling in 3-space; others exist in 4-space, some within the uniform 4-polytopes.